One Great Source of Stress Is Ignoring Your Core Values

 7. You now have 5 core values that are most important in your life and 5 values that you think are least important in your life.

-Over the next several weeks, refer to these values as you assume your daily activities and consider if you feel these are accurate.
-Are you living a life that supports your core values or have you found yourself off course, following a lifestyle that is not aligned with your core values?
+Over the next several weeks, refer to these values as you assume your daily activities.
+Are you living a life that supports your core values or have you found you are following a lifestyle that is out of alignment?
 Being out of alignment from your core values is a source of stress that causes many people to be unhappy and unfulfilled.
 A personal check-in with your core values is a great way to get back in synch with who you are and where you want to be headed.